Class of '44: Plot

 Friends Hermie (an aspiring artist), Oscy (a jock), and Benjy (a nerd) graduate from high school in the spring of 1944, under the looming threat of World War II.
-At a post-graduation party, Hermie and Oscy are startled when Benjy tells them that he's enlisted in the Marines.
+At a post-graduation party, Hermie and Oscy are startled when Benjy tells them that he has enlisted in the Marines.
 While Hermie and Oscy spend their summer vacation working at a loading dock, Benjy goes to Boot Camp.
 By the end of summer, Hermie and Oscy see Benjy off on his way to fight in the Pacific Theater.

 At their fathers' behest, Oscy and Hermie go to college.
 Much of the film consists of slice of life vignettes depicting college life during wartime, with the effect of the war on the home front as a constant recurring theme.

 While Hermie is serious about his studies, Oscy primarily sees college as an opportunity to pick up women.
 On the campus newspaper staff, Hermie meets and falls in love with Julie, a well-to-do student.
 At Julie's suggestion, Hermie and Oscy join a fraternity and barely manage to successfully pass through the vigorous mandatory hazing rituals.
 Shortly after moving into the frat house, however, Oscy is expelled for bringing a prostitute into his room and Hermie is forced to deal with an annoying roommate.
 Oscy, soon after leaving and seeing no alternative, decides to enlist in the Army.

 Hermie and Julie have a falling out after Julie tells him she intends to go out on a non-romantic date with an old boyfriend coming into town on shore leave.
 Hermie expresses his distrust of Julie and they break up.
 One night at the frat house, Hermie receives a devastating phone call from his uncle that his father has died unexpectedly.
-Returning home for the funeral, he's reunited with Oscy, who has passed basic training and is now a clerk typist on Governor's Island.
+Returning home for the funeral, he is reunited with Oscy, who has passed basic training and is now a clerk typist on Governor's Island.
 Oscy then takes Hermie out for a night of drinking in his father's memory, culminating in a bar room brawl.
 Back at Hermie's house, a drunk Hermie voices his inability to accept his father's death before passing out.
 Oscy stays up through the night, watching over Hermie.

 Hermie returns to college and is about to call for a cab at the New York, New Haven and Hartford Railroad train station when Julie arrives in her car.
-She tells him that Hermie's mother told her about his father's death, and that she's come to reconcile with him.
-Julie further tells Hermie that she's learned that he has passed his final exams for the semester even though he cheated and has successfully completed his freshman year.
+She tells him that Hermie's mother told her about his father's death, and that she has come to reconcile with him.
+Julie further tells Hermie that she has learned that he has passed his final exams for the semester even though he cheated by hiding the test answers in his shoe and has successfully completed his freshman year.
 Hermie and Julie reconcile and climb into the back seat of Julie's car as the film ends.